xiaoiver/infinite-canvas-tutorial/packages/site/docs/guide/lesson-026.md

 }
 ```

+Of course, for components within the viewport space, we can also implement them using SVG, as we'll see in the subsequent Lasso tool.

 ## Deselect with Esc {#deselect-with-esc}

 Pressing <kbd>Esc</kbd> in selected state will cancel the selection.
 Additionally, during marquee selection, we need to hide the Brush: